githubpartners/microsoft-learn/github/github-actions-automate-tasks/includes/3b-resuable-workflows.md

-### Use reusable workflows

-Hey, wouldn't it be nice not to have to do the same workflow for all of your repos manually, let's use reusable workflows.
-Reusable workflows offer a simple and powerful way to avoid copying and pasting workflows across your repositories.
-Here, you'll learn about resuable workflows.

-### Reusable workflow uses
+From automating repetitive tasks to building continuous integration and continuous deployment pipelines, you can do a lot with GitHub Actions.
+But until recently, you had to copy and paste YAML files from one repository to another if you wanted to use them in more than one place.

 Reusable workflows let you DRY (don’t repeat yourself) your Actions configurations.
 This means that you don’t need to copy and paste your workflows from one repository to another.
-You can use one reusable workflow if you have three different Node applications and you’re building them all the same way.
+As an example, if you have three different Node applications and you’re building them all the same way, you can use one reusable workflow for all three.

-Additionally, reusable workflows allow you to require certain tests to be run before code can be deployed to production when combined with OpenID Connect.
+Additionally, when combined with OpenID Connect (OIDC), reusable workflows let you enforce consistent deployments across your repository, organization, or enterprise.
+You can do this by defining trust conditions on cloud roles based on reusable workflows.

-### Make any GitHub Actions workflow reusable
+## Make any GitHub Actions workflow reusable

+### Step 1: Add a workflow_call trigger

 A reusable workflow is just like any GitHub Actions workflow with one key difference: it includes a `workflow_call` trigger.
 That means you need to add in the following syntax to any action’s YAML workflow file:
 ```